fidlabs/Open-Data-Pathway/README.md

 # Open-Data-Pathway

-Contact: kevin@fidl.tech or @KZ on Filecoin Slack
+Contact: mplocic@fidl.tech or @Marta on Filecoin Slack

 Background:
 - The details of this allocator pathway were initially described in an application to the Fil+ Governance Team in December 2023: [LINK](https://github.com/filecoin-project/notary-governance/issues/996).